SymbolNotFound/numberscrabble/howto.md

-I have tried to keep this accessible and useful regardless of whether you are new to learning programming, while still trying to be direct and useful for those who mostly want to learn the particulars of Vue3 and VitePress.
+I have tried to keep this accessible and useful regardless of whether you are new to learning programming, while still trying to be direct and useful for those who mostly want to learn the particulars of the chosen dependencies.
 I will be assuming that:

  - You've had some introduction to HTML, CSS and JavaScript.